brontosaurusrex/brontosaurusrex.github.io/_posts/2019-02-25-Electric-sheep-local.md

     3440*1440 * 3 = 10320x4320
     and supersample="3"

-the enable mogrify for downscaling.
+And enable mogrify for downscaling.